yvanh24/adastandards2017/index/recIndex.md

 119	| A complete medical evaluation should be performed at the initial visit to review previous treatment and risk factor control in patients with established diabetes
 120	| A complete medical evaluation should be performed at the initial visit to begin patient engagement in the formulation of a care management plan
-121	| A complete medical evaluation should be performed at the initial visit to develop a plan for continuing care 122	| "Patients with prediabetes should be referred to an intensive diet and physical activity behavioral counseling program adhering to the tenets of the Diabetes Prevention Program (DPP) targeting a loss of 7% of body weight and should increase their moderate-intensity physical activity (such as brisk walking) to at least 150 min/week."
+121	| A complete medical evaluation should be performed at the initial visit to develop a plan for continuing care 122	| Patients with prediabetes should be referred to an intensive diet and physical activity behavioral counseling program adhering to the tenets of the Diabetes Prevention Program (DPP) targeting a loss of 7% of body weight and should increase their moderate-intensity physical activity (such as brisk walking) to at least 150 min/week.
-123	| "Follow-up counseling and maintenance programs should be offered for longterm success in preventing diabetes" 124	| "Based on the cost-effectiveness of diabetes prevention, such programs should be covered by third-party payers."
+123	| Follow-up counseling and maintenance programs should be offered for longterm success in preventing diabetes 124	| Based on the cost-effectiveness of diabetes prevention, such programs should be covered by third-party payers.
-128	| "Diabetes self-management education and support programs are appropriate venues for people with prediabetes to receive education and support to develop and maintain behaviors that can prevent or delay the onset of diabetes."
+128	| Diabetes self-management education and support programs are appropriate venues for people with prediabetes to receive education and support to develop and maintain behaviors that can prevent or delay the onset of diabetes.
-129	| "Technology-assisted tools including Internet-based social networks, distance learning, DVD-based content, and mobile applications can be useful elements of effective lifestyle modification to prevent diabetes."
+129	| Technology-assisted tools including Internet-based social networks, distance learning, DVD-based content, and mobile applications can be useful elements of effective lifestyle modification to prevent diabetes.
 130	| When prescribed as part of a broader educational context, self-monitoring of blood glucose (SMBG) results may help to guide treatment decisions and/or self-management for patients using less frequent insulin injections B or noninsulin therapies
 131	| When prescribing SMBG, ensure that patients receive ongoing instruction and regular evaluation of SMBG technique, SMBG results, and their ability to use SMBG data to adjust therapy.
 132	| Most patients on intensive insulin regimens (multiple-dose insulin or insulin pump therapy) should consider SMBG prior to meals and snacks, occasionally postprandially, at bedtime, prior to exercise, when they suspect low blood glucose, after treating low blood glucose until they are normoglycemic, and prior to critical tasks such as driving.
 B